therealscienta/zfs-snapshot-purge/README.md

 # zfs
 zfs purging script

+Syncing ZFS snapshots with Syncoid creates endless snapshots on target system and the purpose of this script is to purge old snapshots.
 The script is intended to be run as a cron-job and output should be sent to log-file.

 Create and move script to directory:
 >mkdir /var/script